Ancurio/mkxp/README.md

 qmake will use pkg-config to locate the respective include/library paths.
 If you installed any dependencies into non-standard prefixes, make sure to adjust your `PKG_CONFIG_PATH` variable accordingly.

 The exception is boost, which is weird in that it still hasn't managed to pull off pkg-config support (seriously?). *If you installed boost in a non-standard prefix*, you will need to pass its include path via `BOOST_I` and library path via `BOOST_L`, either as direct arguments to qmake (`qmake BOOST_I="/usr/include" ...`) or via environment variables.
 You can specify a library suffix (eg. "-mt") via `BOOST_LIB_SUFFIX` if needed.

+Midi support is enabled by default; you can disable it via `qmake CONFIG+=DISABLE_MIDI`, in which case the fluidsynth dependency is dropped.
+When building fluidsynth yourself, you can disable almost all options (audio drivers etc.) as they are not used.
+Note that upstream fluidsynth has support for sharing soundfont data between synthesizers (mkxp uses multiple synths), so if your memory usage is very high, you might want to try compiling fluidsynth from git master.

 **MRI-Binding**: pkg-config will look for `ruby-2.1.pc`, but you can modify mkxp.pro to use 2.0 instead.
 This is the default binding, so no arguments to qmake needed (`BINDING=MRI` to be explicit).